rmj1001/HeckerShell/README.md

 the internet and running them is dangerous, make sure to audit these before running them.

+You can also use the built-in `dotfiles` script to update, clean update (uninstall/install), or uninstall the dotfiles from within your terminal.
+More management functionality may come to this script in the future.
+Use `dotfiles ?` to get started.

 Note: The installer **WILL** replace your `.bashrc`, `.zshrc`, and possibly other config files with symlinks.
 Make sure to back them up.